 A Child’s Call for Sponsorship

 Khadija’s life has changed dramatically and is happy to share the news that she is now one of the top students in her area.
-There are many children like Khadija who are suffering with loss of hearing and there are many who, like her, deserves our attention and support.
+There are many children like Khadija who are suffering from the loss of hearing and there are many who, like her, deserves our attention and support.
 Let us give them that chance.

 Show God’s love to a child in need

-Khadija is knocking at your good hearts to help her fellow kids to also be treated for their hearing loss.
+Khadija is knocking at your good hearts to help her fellow kids also be treated for their hearing loss.

-How Cochlear Implant works?
+How does Cochlear Implant work?

 The cochlea is the part of the inner ear that converts sound waves into nerve signals which the brain processes as hearing.
 The cochlea is lined with thousands of sensory cells, known as hair cells which detect sound waves and send sound information as nerve signals through the auditory nerve of the brain.
 For individuals with severe-to-profound sensorineural hearing loss, most of these hair cells do not function normally and are not able to send these nerve signals properly.
 A cochlear implant system bypasses these non-functioning hair cells by using electrical pulses to send sound signals directly to the auditory nerve.